Update on Prodromal Parkinson’s

 Michele Hu, PhD, MBBS, FRCP is leading medical therapies for Parkinson’s and atypical Parkinson’s at the John Radcliffe Hospital, Oxford University Hospital's NHS Trust.
 Also she is a Professor of Clinical Neuroscience at Oxford University in the Nuffield Department of Clinical Neuroscience.

-She will be presenting at the WPC 2023 in Barcelona on the subject of “Disease-modification trials in prodromal PD – hopes and barriers”.
-View the Scientific Program here.
+She presented at the WPC 2023 in Barcelona on the subject of “Disease-modification trials in prodromal PD – hopes and barriers”.

 Twitter: @ProfMicheleHu